Movatterモバイル変換

 After Brady left the Patriots in March 2020, Stidham was seen as his potential successor for the 2020 season.[29][30][31][32]
 However, the Patriots signed formerMVPCam Newton in July, who became the frontrunner to replace Brady.[33][34][35]
 Newton was announced as the season's starting quarterback on September 3,[36] while Stidham became the third-string quarterback behind Newton and second-string backupBrian Hoyer.[37]

 Stidham moved up the depth chart when Newton tested positive forCOVID-19 amid Week 4, serving as the second option behind Hoyer against theKansas City Chiefs.
 Following an ineffective performance from Hoyer, Stidham was brought in during the third quarter to complete the game.
-He threw his first career touchdown pass toN'Keal Harry, but was also intercepted twice, including one that was returned for a touchdown by safetyTyrann Mathieu, as the Patriots lost 26–10.[37]
-Stidham was subsequently promoted to the second option ahead of Hoyer.[38]
+He threw his first career touchdown pass toN'Keal Harry, but was also intercepted twice, including one that was returned for a touchdown by safetyTyrann Mathieu, as the Patriots lost on the road 26–10.[38]
+Stidham was subsequently promoted to the second option ahead of Hoyer.[39]

-Although Newton remained the team's starter for rest of the season, Stidham made relief appearances in Week 7 against theSan Francisco 49ers, Week 13 against theLos Angeles Chargers, and Week 14 against theLos Angeles Rams.
-The Week 13 appearance occurred in a 45–0 shutout of the Chargers,[39] while the Week 7 and Week 14 games saw Stidham take over for a struggling Newton amid a 33–6 defeat in the former and a 24–3 defeat in the latter.
-Despite Stidham replacing Newton in the blowout losses, Patriots head coachBill Belichick stated after both games that Newton would retain his starting position.[40][41]
+Although Newton remained the team's starter for the rest of the season, Stidham made relief appearances during Week 7 against theSan Francisco 49ers, Week 13 against theLos Angeles Chargers, and Week 14 against theLos Angeles Rams.
+The Week 13 appearance occurred in a 45–0 shutout of the Chargers,[40] while the Week 7 and Week 14 games saw Stidham take over for a struggling Newton amid a 33–6 loss in the former and a 24–3 loss in the latter.
+Despite Stidham replacing Newton in the blowout losses, Patriots head coachBill Belichick stated after both games that Newton would retain his starting position.[41][42]
 Stidham's final relief appearance came in Week 16 after an ineffective performance from Newton against theBuffalo Bills.
 Entering in the third quarter, Stidham also struggled during the eventual 38–9 loss.
-He completed four of 11 passes for 44 yards and converted three first downs, one of which resulted from a penalty.[42]
+He completed four of 11 passes for 44 yards and converted only three first downs, one of which resulted from a penalty.[43]

 2021

-Following off-season back surgery,[43] Stidham began the 2021 season on the team's reservephysically unable to perform list.[44]
-He was activated on November 9, ahead of the Week 10 matchup with theCleveland Browns.[45]
-Stidham was named the third-string quarterback behind rookieMac Jones andBrian Hoyer, ultimately not taking the field for the entire year.[46]
+Following offseason back surgery,[44] Stidham began the 2021 season on the team's reservephysically unable to perform list.[45]
+He was activated on November 9, ahead of the Week 10 matchup with theCleveland Browns.[46]
+Stidham was named the third-string quarterback behind rookieMac Jones andBrian Hoyer, ultimately not taking the field for the entire year.[47]

 Las Vegas Raiders